-Failure To Prioritize Worker Safety Leads To Illness, Injury, and Death in West Virginia
+Failure To Prioritize Worker Safety Leading Cause of Injury in West Virginia

-Failure to prioritize workplace safety is at the root of most work-related injuries and illnesses.
-In some cases, it can even lead to the death of an employee.
-Whether you are a business owner, manager, or front-line employee, understanding some of the issues surrounding workplace safety can help keep you and others safe at work.
+Most work-related injuries and illnesses are caused by the failure to prioritize workplace safety.
+In some cases, it can even lead to the wrongful death of an employee.
+Whether you are a business owner, manager, or front-line employee, understanding workplace safety issues can help keep you and others safe at work.

-When it comes to workplace safety, OSHA (the Occupational Safety and Health Administration, usually pronounced “oh-sha”) is perhaps the single-most-important organization for monitoring and enforcing safety laws in the United States.
-Created in 1970 by the Nixon administration, OSHA is responsible for ensuring workplace conditions are safe and healthy while also setting enforcement standards, providing training, and educating both employers and employees.
+When it comes to workplace safety, OSHA (the Occupational Safety and Health Administration, usually pronounced “oh-sha”) is perhaps the single-most-important organization for monitoring and enforcing safety laws in West Virginia and throughout the United States.
+Created in 1970 by the Nixon administration, OSHA is responsible for ensuring safe and healthy workplace conditions while also setting enforcement standards, providing training, and educating both employers and employees.